Frequently Asked Questions

 What study abroad opportunities exist for Classics majors?

-Most students complete all of their required coursework at UMass.
-The Department encourages Classics majors who want to study abroad to do so at one of the excellent programs focused on Classics, such as the Intercollegiate Center for Classical Studies in Rome, the College Year in Athens, and the American School of Classical Studies at Athens.
-The curricula of these programs include numerous visits to museums and archaeological sites, as well as courses in classical languages.
+Most students complete all of their required coursework at UMass, but the Department encourages Classics majors who want to study abroad to do so at one of the many excellent programs focused on Classics, such as the Intercollegiate Center for Classical Studies in Rome, the College Year in Athens, and the American School of Classical Studies at Athens.
+The curricula of these programs include visits to many museums and archaeological sites, as well as courses in classical languages.
 They are generally for students prepared for advanced coursework in Greek and/or Latin.
 Admissions are selective.
 UMass students are frequently awarded scholarships to help cover the costs of studying at these programs.

 In the summer, many students also choose to participate in travel programs or archaeological digs and field schools, particularly the department-sponsored program at Poggio Civitate in Italy.